 - Don’t over share about your personal life; it’s in poor taste and can be unprofessional.

 So, Should You Quit?

-If, after reading this, you answered yes to all of the questions, then maybe the answer to whether or not you should resign is yes.
+If, after reading this, you answered yes to all of the questions, then maybe the answer to whether or not it’s time to quit is yes.

-Feeling stressed, anxious or uncomfortable with the politics of the workplace are all indicators that it’s time to move on.
+Feeling stressed, anxious or uncomfortable with the politics of the workplace are all indicators that it’s time to quit.